gradle/declarative-gradle/docs/getting-started/samples.md

 A sample Android application written in the Declarative Gradle DSL, using the prototype Declarative Gradle `androidApplication` Software Type defined in the `org.gradle.experimental.android-ecosystem` ecosystem plugin.

 Please follow the README available at [gradle/declarative-samples-android-app](https://github.com/gradle/declarative-samples-android-app) to try this sample.

+## Gradle Client Application

+A visualization application aimed at demonstrating features in Declarative Gradle for which IDEA support is not yet fully developed.

+Please follow the README located at [gradle/gradle-client](https://github.com/gradle/gradle-client) to try out this application.

 ## Now In Android